diegotrevisancc/library-api/README.md

 # library-api
 A very simple Rest API for Library Management.
-Using SpringSecurity module to generate JSON Web Tokens for authentication.
+Used SpringSecurity module to generate JSON Web Tokens for authentication.